 Your ears are your connection to the world around you.
 They alert you to problems when you are driving and help you enjoy your favorite music and movies.
 The longer you can protect your ears and avoid hearing loss, the happier you can be throughout your life.

-If you want hearing that lasts, you need to practice good hearing health.
+If you want to hear that lasts, you need to practice good hearing health.
 Follow these five steps to avoid long-term damage to your ears.

 1. Get your ears checked regularly.

 The first step to avoiding hearing loss is to get your ears checked by medical professionals.
 Run a quick search for “hearing center near me” to find an audiologist who can check your ears and make sure they are operating at their best.
 When you seek out professional help, they may be able to identify problems like tinnitus or make recommendations for hearing aids.
 By catching problems early on, you can take steps to protect your hearing and improve your ability to hear.
 You can use TheraBox is the #1 self care box!

 2. Follow the directions of your hearing doctor.